Kureev/react-native-navbar/README.md

 - `customPrev` (React.Component) - Component to use instead of standart prev button
 - `customNext` (React.Component) - Component to use instead of standart next button
 - `customTitle` (React.Component) - Component to use instead of standart title
+- `isInitial` (Boolean) - Can use for hiding back button on any state

 ### Questions?
 Feel free to contact me in [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-navbar/issues/new)